pyOpenSci/pyopensci.github.io/_tutorials/1-what-is-package.md

 ---
-title: "What is a Python package"
+title: "1.
+What is a Python package"
 excerpt: "
   Learn about what a Python package is and the basic components that make up a Python package."
 learning_objectives: